The beautiful sunny beach town, Santa Cruz, CA

 “Dave is the perfect balance of fun, loving, kind, smart, and responsible.
 Our nephews and niece adore him, as do the rest of our family and friends — and our friends’ children.
 He’s famous for setting up scavenger hunts for the children in our life with elaborate clues to find hidden treasures.
 He is curious, considerate and deeply caring about people of all ages in his life.
 He has an astonishing memory and remembers all of our friends’ relatives’ names and always remembers to ask about them.
 He also has boundless energy, is quite silly, and can be found belting out Whitney Houston’s ‘The Greatest Love of All’ lyrics at the top of his lungs on a moment’s notice.
 And yet he’s also the one to jump up to do the dishes first or to set up the guest room really nice when we have family coming to town.
 I knew he was someone I would love to raise a child with early in our dating life, before we lived together, when I walked into his bedroom and found him in bed reading a book on “How To Finance Your Child’s College Education,” and my heart went pitter pat.”

 Our home is a safe, warm, and nurturing place.
-We live in a large Victorian duplex with a lovely, spacious backyard with a vegetable garden and an orange tree.
-We love to cook healthy, yummy meals and host dinner parties, game nights, and occasional Sunday morning brunch with our friends and their children.
+We have a lovely, spacious backyard with a vegetable garden and an orange tree.
+We love to cook healthy, yummy meals and (before the pandemic) host dinner parties, game nights, and occasional Sunday morning brunch with our friends and their children.
 Weekday evenings, we can be found either home reading, playing cards, watching Netflix, or whipping up big pots of food.
 We live near lots of fun spots for kids: playgrounds, the Santa Cruz boardwalk, beaches, and parks abound, not to mention everything else the Bay Area has to offer.
 We appreciate the values of the Bay Area: openness, inclusion, and reflection on how to create a just, sustainable world.
 We are excited to raise a child here!